Shuvomoy/blog/_posts/2020-03-12-the-imprisoned-goddess.md

 The breeze beyond the wind---
 The heavens beyond the sky.

 ---

 **$^\star$** I must admit that the fourth line of the third stanza eludes my understanding.
-I read this poem when I was around ten perhaps and understood nothing, of course.
+I was very young when I read the poem for the first time, and I understood nothing then, of course.
 Today, I have started to realize the purport of this poem.
 But, the meaning of this one line still eludes me.

 Here is the original poem: